jrw421/thaiRestaurants/README.md

 # MVP Solo Project

-You have 24 hours to produce something compelling using the skills you've honed over the past five weeks.
+You have ~24 hours to produce something compelling using the skills you've honed over the past five weeks.

 There are two routes you could take:
-1. MVP - Bare bones [here](https://github.com/hackreactor/hrnyc11-mvp): Come up with a well-defined, well-scoped idea that meets basic requirements and take the steps you deem necessary to make it a reality _OR_
+1. MVP - Bare bones [here](https://github.com/hackreactor/hrnyc12-mvp): Come up with a well-defined, well-scoped idea that meets basic requirements and take the steps you deem necessary to make it a reality _OR_
-2. MVP - Starter Kit [here](https://github.com/hackreactor/hrnyc11-mvp-starter): Use the structured guiding requirements to build a CRUD application.
+2. MVP - Starter Kit [here](https://github.com/hackreactor/hrnyc12-mvp-starter): Use the structured guiding requirements to build a CRUD application.

+_FOR BOTH ROUTES_: Before 11:30am, please fill out a quick form at [mks.io/mvp](http://mks.io/mvp) so we know what you're working on.
+We will review your idea + tech stack and touch base with you if we're not on board.

 ## 1. Bare Minimum Requirements (Bare Bones)

 - Use git to track your progress
 - Start with an empty directory and a blinking cursor.
 Do not use any generators, templates or previous code.
-- Your app must contain a server and a client application.
+- Your app must contain a server and a client application
 - Deploy the app to Heroku

 As you work through the project, you may reference public resources and code from past sprints but __DO NOT COPY AND PASTE CODE.__ This is your chance to synthesize material from the past five weeks.

 ### Project Demos:

 Be prepared to spend no more than 2 minutes demoing and explaining your app to classmates and staff.

 ## 2. Structured Requirements (Starter Kit)